jramcast/gitlab-ci-sonarqube/README.md

     SONAR_URL: '...',
     SONAR_LOGIN: 'sonarqube login token'
   script:
+    - preview-issues # you can add other sonar options e.g: -Dsonar.projectVersion=${CI_COMMIT_SHA}
     - quality-gate # you can add other sonar options e.g: -Dsonar.projectVersion=${CI_COMMIT_SHA}
 ```

+`preview-issues` launchs a scan in **preview** mode (no publication in Sonarqube is done), generating inline comments in gitlab for the current commit.

+`quality-gate` publishes a scan in Sonarqube.
 If the scan does not pass your Sonarqube Quality Gate, the `quality-gate` command with exit with non-zero status, breaking your pipeline.